Barefoot Holistics | Reflexology in Albany WA

 History & Origins of Reflexology

-The idea that the feet may influence health and wellbeing has appeared across many cultures and historical traditions.
+The idea that the feet may influence health and wellbeing appears across many cultures and historical traditions.

-Modern reflexology has evolved over time through the influence of traditional healing systems, emerging anatomical theories and contemporary approaches to complementary therapy.
+Over time, modern reflexology has evolved through the influence of traditional healing systems, understandings of anatomy and physiology, and contemporary approaches to complementary therapy, shaping the practice as it is known today.

-Historical records suggest that forms of foot-based therapy existed in several ancient cultures, including Egypt, China and India.
+Historical records suggest that forms of foot-based therapy existed in several ancient cultures, including Egypt, India and China, thousands of years ago.

-While these early practices were not identical to modern reflexology, they reflected longstanding beliefs that the feet held therapeutic importance beyond movement and physical support alone.
+While these early practices were not identical to modern reflexology, they may reflect longstanding beliefs about the feet and how they hold therapeutic importance beyond physical support and movement alone.

 The development of modern reflexology